onwongjan2002/CKA-Certification-Course-2025/Day 8/README.md

 ## Important Note About Naming in Kind
 - **Kind** assigns the **same name** to the user and context as the cluster name, which might seem confusing at times.
 - In production environments, these names are typically **distinct** to avoid confusion.
-- I’ll make a note to demonstrate this difference when we set up clusters using **kubeadm**.
+- Although the next section will explain this concept theoretically, I’ll ensure to demonstrate this difference practically when we set up clusters using **kubeadm**.
 ---

 # Managing Kubernetes Contexts for Multiple Clusters

-Kubernetes contexts allow users to easily manage multiple clusters and namespaces by storing cluster, user, and namespace information in the `kubeconfig` file.
-Each context defines a combination of a cluster, a user, and a namespace, making it simple for users like Varun to switch between clusters and namespaces seamlessly without manually changing the configuration each time.
+**Kubernetes contexts** allow users to easily manage multiple clusters and namespaces by storing cluster, user, and namespace information in the `kubeconfig` file.
+Each context defines a combination of a cluster, a user, and a namespace, making it simple for users like `Varun` to switch between clusters and namespaces seamlessly without manually changing the configuration each time.

 ## Scenario: